 - Employees in agriculture may accumulate 240 hours.

 - Employees in public safety and seasonal work (for example, snow removal) may accumulate 120 hours.

-Compensatory time earned and used is to be reported to the Payroll Office on the departmental time report using the following earnings types:
+Compensatory time earned and used is to be recorded in ESS Time or a third party timekeeping system using the following earnings types: